Publishing serverless applications using the AWS SAM CLI

 -

-Your application code and dependencies referenced by the AWS SAM template.
+Your application code and dependencies that the AWS SAM template references.

 -

-A semantic version for your application (required to share your application publicly).
+A semantic version, required only to share your application publicly.
 This value can be as simple as 1.0.

 -